SMKrizan/OnBase/README.md

 ## Description
 This application is a content management system designed to manage a company's employee database from the command line.

-BONUS:
-- View the total utilized budget of a department—i.e., the combined salaries of all employees in that department.

 ### Languages used:
 - MySQL